cloudprofessionals/portfolio/terraform/README.md

 ![Architecture](etl/etl_arch.png)

 ## D. Pre-requisites
 Ensure you have the following tools installed and configured before proceeding.
-All instructions provided here assumes you have unix-like environment
+All instructions provided here assumes you have unix-like environment.

 #### a) AWS CLI
 * Follow the instructions on official Amazon Web site to [install](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) AWS CLI on your local machine using platform instruction applicable to you.